tojkuv/the-rust-book/generic-types-traits-lifetimes/README.md

 error: could not compile  `chapter10` due to previous error
 ```

-The help text reveals that the return type needs a generic lifetime parameter on it because Rust can't tell whether the reference being returned refers to `x` or `y`.
-Actually, we don't know either, because the `if` block in the body of this function returns a reference to `x` and the `else` block returns a reference to `y`!
+The help text reveals that the return type needs a generic lifetime parameter on it because Rust can'_t tell whether the reference being returned refers to `x` or `y`.
+Actually, we don'_t know either, because the `if` block in the body of this function returns a reference to `x` and the `else` block returns a reference to `y`!

-When we're defining this function, we don't know the concrete values that will be passed into this function, so we don't know whether the `if` case or the `else` casee will execute.
-We also don't know the concrete lifetimes of the references that will be passed in, so we can't look at the scopes as we did in Listing 10-18 and 10-19 to determine whether the reference we return will always be valid.
-The borrow checker can't determine this either, because it doesn't know how the lifetimes of `x` and y` relate to the lifetime of the return value.
+When we're defining this function, we don'_t know the concrete values that will be passed into this function, so we don'_t know whether the `if` case or the `else` casee will execute.
+We also don'_t know the concrete lifetimes of the references that will be passed in, so we can'_t look at the scopes as we did in Listing 10-18 and 10-19 to determine whether the reference we return will always be valid.
+The borrow checker can'_t determine this either, because it doesn'_t know how the lifetimes of `x` and y` relate to the lifetime of the return value.
 To fix this error, we'll add generic lifetime parameters that define the relationship betwee the references so the borrow checker can perform its analysis.

 ### Lifetime Annotation Syntax

-Lifetime anootations don't change how long any of the references live.
+Lifetime anootations don'_t change how long any of the references live.
 Rather, they describe the relationship of the lifetimes of multiple references to each other without affecting the lifetimes.
 Just as functions can accept any type when the signature specifies a generic type parameter, functions can accept references with any lifetime by specifying a generic lifetime parameter.

 Lifetime annotations have a slightly unusual syntax: the names of lifetime parameters must start with an apostrophe (`'`) and are usually all lowercase and very short, like generic types.
 Most people use the name `'a` for the first lifetime annotation.
 We place lifetime parameter annotations after the `&` of aa reference, using a space to separate the annotation from the reference's type.